mindspore-ai/docs/docs/mindformers/docs/source_en/feature/safetensors.md

 ### Overview

 In the training process of deep learning models, saving the model weights is a crucial step.
 The weight saving function allows us to store the model parameters at any stage of training, so that users can restore, continue training, evaluate or deploy after training is interrupted or completed.
 At the same time, by saving weights, experimental results can be reproduced in different environments.

-Currently, MindSpore TransFormer supports reading and saving weight files in the [safetensors](https://www.mindspore.cn/mindformers/docs/en/master/feature/safetensors.html) format.
+Currently, MindSpore Transformers supports reading and saving weight files in the [safetensors](https://www.mindspore.cn/mindformers/docs/en/master/feature/safetensors.html) format.

 ### Directory Structure